jamiejennings/rosie-pattern-language/README.md

 ![Screen capture](doc/images/system.log-example.jpg "Rosie processing a MacOS system log")

 Rosie is parsing the log file into fields that are printed in various colors.
-Unparsed data is shown in black text.
 To see which colors correspond to which RPL patterns, type `./run -patterns` to see all defined and loaded patterns and the color (if any) that is assigned to them for output at the terminal.

 To see the JSON version of the Rosie output, use the `-encode` option to specify `json`.
 In the example below, the pattern being matched is `common.word